Breaking Generational Cycles: How to End Family Trauma

 As mental health experts and policymakers put forth a continued effort to help the public understand the importance of psychological health, you’ve probably heard of the concept of trauma-informed care.

-This way of thinking acknowledges the fact that we must consider a person’s life experiences, and their exposure to trauma, to understand how to treat them, engage with them, and communicate with them in a variety of settings, including in the realm of healthcare, workplaces, and schools.
+This way of thinking acknowledges the fact that we must consider a person’s life experiences, and their exposure to trauma, to understand how to treat them, engage with them, and communicate with them in a variety of settings, including in the realm of healthcare, workplaces, and schools, while recognizing the importance of talking with someone who may have experienced trauma.

 When we imagine trauma-informed care, we often think of trauma symptoms that come from some sort of abuse or adverse childhood experience that happens to an individual person.
 While it is certainly possible for just one person within a family to experience abuse and the trauma that arises from it, in many instances, family trauma becomes a cycle that is repeated in multiple generations.